boholder/puntgun/docs/plan-configuration.md

 In natural language, the summary is:
 Run **all** `action_rule`s on targets from **any** `source_rule`  that trigger **any** `filter_rule`.

-You can arrange more complex but flexible executing orders by nesting rule sets below.
+You can arrange more complex but flexible execution orders by nesting rule sets below.

 ## Rule Sets